Path-Check/privacy-security-GAEN/README.md

 * Submit a pull request
 * Request reviews on Slack channel #fn_privacy channel (message Ananya Gangavarapu or Adam Leon Smith if you need to be added to this channel)

+# Other sources of Information

+* https://github.com/PrivateKit/PrivacyDocuments provides technical research from the MIT team
+* https://github.com/ComputationalLaw/CV19-Data-Privacy-Principles/ provides input from the MIT Computational Law team